bparanj/crystal/computer/terms/north-south-bridge.md

 While the terms "north bridge" and "south bridge" are still sometimes used colloquially, they don't accurately describe the architecture of current motherboards.

-No, the traditional Northbridge and Southbridge architecture is no longer commonly found in modern motherboards.
+No, the traditional Northbridge and Southbridge architecture is no longer  found in modern motherboards.
 This shift has occurred due to advancements in CPU and chipset design.
 Here's a more detailed explanation:

 ### Traditional Architecture